|

 Mission

-Because whales migrate over large ranges that cross political boundaries, our program has a strong international emphasis.
+Because whales migrate over large ranges that cross political boundaries, the program had a strong international emphasis.

 History

-Created in 2020 by Dr. Daniel Palacios, the WHET Lab is the successor to the Whale Telemetry Group, the original lab founded in 1983 by Dr. Bruce Mate, who did the first successful deployment of a satellite tag on a whale in 1986.
-With many tag deployments since then, we now hold a substantial amount of whale tracking data from across the globe.
-The WHET Lab honors Dr. Mate's legacy by using this data in combination with other earth observations to advance our understanding of whale habitat and to inform management strategies for whale populations.
+Created in 2020 by Dr. Daniel Palacios, the WHET Lab was the successor to the Whale Telemetry Group, the original lab founded in 1983 by Dr. Bruce Mate, who did the first successful deployment of a satellite tag on a whale in 1986.
+With many tag deployments since then, MMI now holds a substantial amount of whale tracking data from across the globe.
+MMI honors Dr. Mate's legacy by using this data in combination with other earth observations to advance our understanding of whale habitat and to inform management strategies for whale populations.

 Additional info